replicatedhq/troubleshoot.sh/docs/source/redact/redactors.md

 Files that _do_ contain matches will be rerendered, which will strip comments and custom formatting.

 Multidoc yaml is not yet fully supported.
-Only the first document is checked for matches, and if a match is found later documents are discared entirely.
+Only the first document is checked for matches, and if a match is found, later documents are discarded entirely.